Dasein94/AI_impact_on_jobs/README.md

 ## 📈 Key findings
-- Job types that will end up automatized do not change much at varying levels of education and experience.
+- Job types that will end up automated do not change much at varying levels of education and experience.
-- The less educated/experienced folks the more automatized the jobs become by 2030
+- The less educated/experienced folks the more automated the jobs become by 2030
 -  Education level alone does not influence on automation risk.
 Low and high experience groups have slightly more automation risk than lower-mid, and upper-mid groups.
 - Automation risk does not influence independently on tech growth factor, AI exposure index, salary and overall skills.
 - There is more variability in AI exposure index with more education level.
 A positive trend between AI exposure and automation probability has been found for people with PhD & low experience.
-- People with high experience & high school or master's level will have lesser salary the more automatized their jobs become by 2030
+- People with high experience & high school or master's level will have lesser salary the more automated their jobs become by 2030
 - There are non-significant small changes between overall skills and automation risk across samples.